Table of contentsClick link to navigate to the desired location

 She shouldn't speak to this stranger.

-She shouldn't talk to this stranger.
+She should not speak to this stranger.

 Examples: